buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

       All the files which are tracked by Git and listed ignore files are not deleted.
 Remaining all other files will be deleted before fetch/checkout.
-This is equivalent to :command:`git clean -d -f` then fetch.
+This is equivalent to :command:`git clean -d -f -f` then fetch.
 This is equivalent to ``ignore_ignores=False`` in old steps.

    ``copy``